wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/retraining-mobilenet.rst

 .. image:: images/training/axon-mobilenet-10.png

-First, click the "Select Video" box, and click the "+" that will appear to upload a video.
+First, click the :guilabel:`Select Video` box, and click the :guilabel:`+` that will appear to upload a video.

 .. image:: images/training/axon-mobilenet-11.png